The Divine Deathfeatured

 I proclaimed myself a Hoodoo practitioner.

-I began my research into the Santa Muerte
+I began my research into the Santa Muerte,

-this mysterious, foreboding figure
+a mysterious, foreboding figure

 whose image struck me